shailesh-ladumor/one-signal/README.md

 ### Create User

-for Register a new user in OneSignal’s system, use the `createUser` method by calling,
+For register a new user in OneSignal’s system, use the `createUser` method by calling,

 ```injectablephp